 1. Make sure there is a clear view to the sky down to 5 degrees elevation in all directions 2.
 Determine actual location and altitude of the stationary beacon to within 1 meter by another means 3.
 Coordinate with appropriate SAR authorities to get permission to transmit beacon signals 4.
 Activate the beacon for a period of one hour 5.
-Utilize some means of receiving the transmitted bursts and have an independent professional grade GNSS Receiver positioned close to the beacon under test that logs latitude, longitude, elevation and Time at least every second for the duration of each of the three one hour tests (note that the extended test 10 below is not required to be logged) 6.
+Utilize some means of receiving the transmitted bursts and have an independent professional grade GNSS Receiver positioned close to the beacon under test that logs latitude, longitude, elevation and Time at least every second for the duration of each of the three one-hour tests (note that the extended test 10 below is not required to be logged) 6.
 Read and decode the transmitted digital message and calculate the difference between the actual horizontal location and the encoded horizontal location as well as the actual altitude and encoded altitude 7.
 Record the fix type.
 This information appears in bits 36-37 of rotating field #1 8.
 Deactivate the beacon and then wait for a period of 2 hours.
 9. Repeat steps 4 through 8 a further two times to get a total of 240 sets of results.
 10. Reactivate the beacon a fourth time and after 10 minutes has elapsed cover the GNSS antenna for a period of 18 minutes so that no GNSS signals are received and then uncover the GNSS antenna and leave the beacon running for a further 10 minutes, after this time again cover the GNSS antenna, this time for a period of 9 hours and then finally uncover the GNSS antenna for a further period of 2 hours and then deactivate the beacon.

 11. Record all navigation data including the 'time from last encoded location field' for the entire duration of the test 12.
 Using the results from tests 4 to 9 calculate the probability of horizontal error for less than 30 meters by the following equation: $P(30m) = (\text{number of times horizontal location error is less than 30 meters}) / (\text{number of activations})$ 13.
 Using the results from tests 4 to 9 calculate the probability of altitude error for less than 50 meters by the following equation: $A(50m) = (\text{number of times altitude error is less than 50 meters}) / (\text{number of activations})$ 14.
-Note the Fix Type for each of the 240 sets of results (Note that again there are no pass / fail criteria for this data in C/S T.018).
+Note the Fix Type for each of the 240 sets of results.
+Ensure that when either a 2D Fix or No Fix is reported the transmitted message provides default altitude in bits 22-31 of rotating field #1.
 15. Using the results from test 12 ensure that the 'time from last encoded location field' correctly reports increasing periods of time when no GNSS signals are available and that during these periods the reported position does not change and the Fix Type reports 'No Fix'.
 Finally ensure that when GNSS signals are available again ensure that, the 'time from last encoded location field' resets to zero, the reported position starts updating again and the Fix Type changes to either 2D or 3D.